hermonochy/Rescueland/The timeline of Resueland history.md

 The success of the revolution of the armies fundamentally alters the course of Rescueland’s military history.
 With the introduction of Interceptors, Battleships, and Pocket Destroyers, alongside a commitment to organizational excellence, the Empire stands fortified against any future threats.
 The revolution marks a new era of military prowess, poised to defend the Empire's interests across the galaxy and maintain peace and order in an ever-evolving universe.

+## 105 - 508 ADOTR: The Golden Age

+Mega*9 Ultra*9 Bad Guy Land's destruction struck fear into any other resistance, and the Rescueland Empire experienced a very long era of peace, alowing technology to advance massively.

-## 111 ADOTR: War against Horsa
+## 508 ADOTR: War against Horsa

-In 111 ADOTR, the Rescueland Empire faced a formidable threat from the planet Horsa, which had recently advanced its military technology and fielded a newly constructed fleet.
+In 508 ADOTR, the Rescueland Empire faced a formidable threat from the planet Horsa, which had recently advanced its military technology and fielded a newly constructed fleet.
 With a well-organized and powerful military, Horsa posed an immediate danger to Rescueland’s territorial integrity.
 Drawing upon the recently restructured military composed of Interceptors, Battleships, and Pocket Destroyers, the Rescueland Empire prepared for an intense confrontation that would shape the future of both civilizations.

 Horsa, a planet known for its resource-rich environments and strategic positioning within the galaxy, had empowered its military significantly in recent years.
 With the ambition to expand its influence, the Horsa military under the command of General Kael developed advanced warships and refined tactics that could potentially rival the Rescueland Navy.
 Rescueland's intelligence had detected unusual military movements from Horsa, prompting military strategists, including Commander of War, Nuchie, to assume a posture of readiness.
-With a fleet numbering a few hundred thousand ships—an impressive size but still dwarfed by the scales possible in the galaxy—the Rescueland military prepared for potential engagement.
+With a fleet numbering a few hundred thousand ships —an impressive size but still dwarfed by the scales possible in the galaxy — the Rescueland military prepared for potential engagement.

 As relations deteriorated, skirmishes broke out near Horsa’s outer rim.
-In the early months of 111 ADOTR, two fleets collided in what would become one of the first significant space battles of the war.
+In the early months of 508 ADOTR, two fleets collided in what would become one of the first significant space battles of the war.
 The Rescueland fleet, organized into a cohesive task force of Interceptors, Battleships, and Pocket Destroyers, advanced towards Horsa’s territory.
 Nuchie led the fleet from the bridge of the flagship, the Perigrine, a class-A Battleship.

 The first engagement involved a clash between Rescueland Interceptors and Horsa Interceptors.
 Agile maneuvers and precise targeting software allowed Rescueland’s small but advanced interceptor squadrons to hold their ground against Horsa’s opponents.